dougcunha/GitActDash/README.md

 ### Backend
 - Express.js 5+
+- Express-session for secure authentication
+- Helmet for security headers
 - Axios for HTTP requests
 - CORS for cross-origin communication
 - dotenv for environment variables